• Skip to main content

 The Italian tipo 00 flour is a very finely ground (that's what the double zero refers to), high protein flour that creates the super soft, strong dough we need for fancy pizza crust.

 This is not your super sturdy New York slice-style pizza dough, so we need to make it with different ingredients than we might not be used to.
-Find a source for this flour whether its online here, at a specialty market, or your local grocery store and stock up!
+Find the flour at a specialty market, or your local grocery store and stock up!

 Yeast